online-go/gtp2ogs/README.md

 - OR, if you want to specify different settings for ranked and unranked games, use both the ranked and the unranked argument with wanted values, and then don't use the general argument ! (see [notes H-](/docs/NOTES.md#h-) for details)
+- the exception that confirms this rule is `--ban` : since ban is a string, we allow both general value `--ban A,B` AND specific values at the same time too `--banranked X,Y --banunranked Z` , see [Options-List](/docs/OPTIONS-LIST.md) for details

 ## Notes :